knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSalesApi.md

 <a name="createcatalogsale"></a>
 # **CreateCatalogSale**
-> ModelCatalogSale CreateCatalogSale (ModelCatalogSale catalogSale)
+> CatalogSale CreateCatalogSale (CatalogSale catalogSale)

 Create a sale